//EigenLayer

-Elevated risk — novel restaking mechanism with massive scale exposure and unproven slashing system, partially offset by extensive auditing and no protocol-level exploits to date.
+Elevated risk — novel restaking mechanism with significant scale exposure and unproven slashing system, partially offset by extensive auditing and no protocol-level exploits to date.

 Risk Breakdown